Lean on Me (film): Plot

-Some parents react strongly to these measures, particularly Leonna Barrett, the mother of one of the expelled students, who presses the mayor to oust Clark.

-Clark's radicalism brings him into conflict with his own faculty, notably: Mr. Darnell, an English teacher, whom Clark suspends for picking up a piece of trash during a recital of the school song; Mrs. Elliot, a music teacher, whom Clark fires for being insubordinate after he cancels a long-planned choral event (the school's upcoming annual Lincoln Center concert).
-Napier lectures Clark over these incidents, demanding that he act as a team player; Clark subsequently re-instates Mr. Darnell.
+Some parents react strongly to these measures, particularly Leonna Barrett, the mother of one of the expelled students, who presses Bottman to oust Clark.
+Clark's radicalism brings him into conflict with his own faculty, notably English teacher Larry Darnell, and music teacher Mrs. Elliott, both of whom Clark suspends for perceived insubordination.
+Napier lectures Clark over these incidents, demanding that he act as a team player, and Clark subsequently reinstates Darnell as a result.

 Unfortunately, a practice basic skills test fails to garner enough passing students.
-Clark confronts his staff for their failure to educate their students, and to prepare them for the world.
-Clark institutes a tutorial program to strengthen academic skills; he also encourages remedial reading courses on Saturdays, so that parents may attend alongside their children if they want (or need) to.
+Clark confronts his staff for failing to educate their students and prepare them for the post-high school world.
+Mrs. Levias subsequently confronts Clark, feeling he needs to better empower the students for the test.
+Clark institutes a tutorial program to strengthen academic skills and encourages remedial reading courses on Saturdays so that parents may attend alongside their children if they want or need to.

 When the day for the minimum basic skills test finally arrives, the students are much better prepared and filled with a sense of self-worth.
-Before the scores can be calculated, the fire chief raids the school and discovers the chained doors.
+Before the scores can be calculated, Fire Chief Gaines raids Eastside and discovers the chained doors.
 Clark is arrested for violating fire safety codes.
-That evening, the students gather at the meeting of the Paterson Board of Education, where school board member Leonna is leading the call for Clark's removal.
+That evening, the students gather at the meeting of the Paterson Board of Education, where Barrett, a newly appointed member of the school board, leads the call for Clark's removal.

 The students demand that Clark be released from jail and retained as principal.
-The mayor has Clark released from jail, so that he may urge the children to return home for their own safety.
-He is interrupted by assistant principal Ms. Levias, who reports that more than 75% of the students have passed the basic skills test.
+Bottman has Clark released from jail so that he may urge the children to return home for their own safety.
+He is interrupted by assistant principal Joan Levias, who reports that more than 75% of the students have passed the basic skills test.
 He announces the results over his megaphone.

 As a result, the school's current administration remains intact.
-Clark is allowed to keep his job as principal, as he cheerfully informs the mayor that "You can tell the State to go to hell."
+Clark is allowed to keep his job as principal, and he cheerfully tells Bottman that he "can tell the state to go to hell!"
 The students celebrate by breaking into their school song.
-The film ends with the senior students, including Sams, graduating high school (amid the closing credits); Clark hands them their diplomas.
+The film ends with Eastside's senior class, including Thomas Sams, graduating amid the closing credits as Clark hands them their diplomas.